AP® Calculus BC Exam Format

 1. Various types of functions and function representations, plus a mix of procedural and conceptual tasks.

-3. At least one question will cover a topic from Unit 9, and at least one question will cover Taylor/Maclaurin polynomials.
+3. At least one question will cover a topic from Unit 9, and at least one will cover Taylor/Maclaurin polynomials.

 The sections mentioned above include questions from all course units.
 However, the exam tests each course unit in distinct amounts.
 Let’s learn how each unit is weighted in detail to understand the AP Calc BC format better.